 J.D.
-Certificate in Litigation and Alternative Dispute Resolution
+Certificate in Litigation and Alternative Dispute Resolution (LADR)

 For students who aspire to become litigators or mediators, Chicago-Kent's Certificate Program in Litigation and Alternative Dispute Resolution (LADR) combines trial skills training, negotiation, and mediation within a rigorous clinical curriculum.
 The clinical education piece of this innovative program is based in the C-K Law Group of Chicago-Kent, the school's acclaimed in-house, fee-generating law firm, which works directly with actual clients on criminal defense, civil rights, employment discrimination, family, health, immigration, and tax cases.
 Thirty students are admitted to the program each year.

 In addition to alternative methods of resolving conflict, students who enter the LADR Program learn traditional doctrinal and case analysis, theoretical and ethical foundations of law, and comprehensive training in legal research and writing.